AlexBennasar/Crypto-SAS/Hexadecimal/README.md

 ```

 ## Testing
-All the code developed have been tested in SAS Studio, release 3.8 (SAS release: 9.04.01M6P11072018).
+All the code developed has been tested in SAS Studio, release 3.8 (SAS release: 9.04.01M6P11072018).